 Why You Need a VPN to Watch Netflix

 Couldn’t find one or more movies on our list?

 Here’s the thing.
 Netflix has different libraries in different countries based on local copyright distributions.
-That means a TV channel in your country probably owns the movie you’re looking for.
-Similarly, if you travel abroad, you’ll also lose access to some movies previously available to you.
+That means if you travel abroad, you’ll also lose access to some movies previously available to you.
 Country-specific libraries also change over time, so your to-watch list can become obsolete at any point.